fleetdm/fleet/handbook/product.md

 Premium support for support/troubleshooting: **All versions**

-### Goals
-At Fleet, our primary quality objectives are *customer service* and *defect reduction*.
-This entails Key Performance Indicators such as customer response time and number of bugs resolved per cycle and.

-- Get familiar with and stay abreast of what our community wants and the problems they're having.

-- Make people feel heard and understood.

-- Celebrate contributions.

-- Triage bugs, identify community feature requests, community pull requests and community questions.

 ### How?

-- No matter what, folks who post a new comment in Slack or issue in GitHub get a **response** from the individual on-call within 1 business day.
+- No matter what, folks who post a new comment in Slack or issue in GitHub get a **response** from the on-call engineer within 1 business day.
 The response doesn't need to include an immediate answer.

 - The on-call engineer can discuss any items that require assistance at the end of the daily standup.
 They are also requested to attend the "Customer experience standup" where they can bring questions and stay abreast of what's happening with our customers.

 - If you do not understand the question or comment raised, [request more details](#requesting-more-details) to best understand the next steps.

 - If an appropriate response is outside your scope, please post to `#help-oncall`, a confidential Slack channel in the Fleet Slack workspace.

-- If the comment appears to be a feature request in a customer channel, please post a link to the customer's comment in `#help-oncall`.
-This way, an individual on the Product team can collect relevant information and file a GitHub issue.

 - If things get heated, remember to stay [positive and helpful](https://canny.io/blog/moderating-user-comments-diplomatically/).
 If you aren't sure how best to respond in a positive way, or if you see behavior that violates the Fleet code of conduct, get help.